-Childhood can be a period of adventure, amazement and awe but for me it was also a period of discord , strife and upheaval.
+Childhood can be a period of adventure, amazement and awe but for me it was also a period of strife , discord and upheaval.
 My hometown in India was a great place to grow up.
 My elementary school was small and teachers were affable, attentive and accessible.
 There weren’t a lot of pupils in the class ; we could easily connect and have a close bond with each other.
-My best friend was from a separate neighborhood, a few blocks away from ours.
+My best friend Mustafa was from a separate neighborhood, a few blocks away from ours.
 Although we followed different religions, our families were close and used to visit each other.
-We were always invited to a festival called Eid al-Fitr celebrated by the Muslims to mark the end of the month-long fasting.
-There was a lot of food, and I relished the mouthwatering dishes prepared by his mother.
+We were always invited to Eid al-Fitr , a festival celebrated by the Muslims to mark the end of the month-long fasting.
+There was a lot of food, and I relished the mouthwatering dishes prepared by my friend’s mother.

 There was no school bus and almost everyone walked to school.
 Walking to and from the school was exciting.
-Each day, I would stand outside patiently waiting for my friend to join me, and then we walked together meeting others along the way.
-Listening to the sounds of the neighborhood, seeing friends and feeling connected with the community was a blessing.
+Each day, I would stand outside patiently waiting for Mustafa to join me, and then we walked together meeting others along the way.
+Listening to the sounds of the neighborhood, the sweet songs of the temple, the lovely ringing of the church bells and the prayers from the mosque, seeing friends and feeling connected with the community was a blessing.

-During the early eighties when I entered high school, my home-state was engulfed by a uprising against the influx of immigrants entering illegally from the a bordering country.
-It began as a just and peaceful movement by the indigenous people fearful of being swamped by alien cultures and becoming a minority in their own land.
+During the early eighties when I started high school, my home-state was engulfed by an uprising against the influx of immigrants entering illegally from a bordering country.
+Our people fearful of being outnumbered by them and becoming a minority in our own land, began a peaceful movement demanding the deportation of the illegals.
 However, the agitation soon deepened the chasm among communities.
-Every day, we listened to the radio for news – villages after villages were being burned by violent mobs.
+Every day, we listened to the radio as village after village was burned by violent mobs from both sides.
 The turmoil began to reverberate through our neighborhood.
-One day , some activists carried out a torch lit procession, and I joined impulsively.
-“Illegal immigrants go back, go back”, everyone shouted.
-As the marchers entered the next neighborhood the shouting intensified; from a distance I saw the family of my friend barricading inside.
-My friend was at the corner clutching his little sister’s hand ready to protect her from being hurt by anyone.
+One day, some activists carried out a torch lit procession; I joined impulsively - “Illegal immigrants go back”.
+But as I began shouting, the compassionate, comforting , caring Ankur suddenly was overpowered by a beast – beast of intolerance , indifference and ignorance and the beast roared, “Illegal immigrants go back , go back , go back.”
+As the mob entered the neighborhood of my friend, the shouting intensified; everyone in that small Muslim community felt threatened and began barricading themselves inside.
+From a distance I saw Mustafa in his doorway clutching his little sister’s hand ready to protect her from being hurt by anyone.
 Then , someone from the crowd , to my horror, threw a burning torch at their house.
 As the fire burned, I saw the frightened family; I was scared for them, they were scared of me.
-The incident left me shaken.
-We spoke the same language, we went into the same school, we were bound together by many ties of affinity and relationship – how did it happen?
-But it was occurring everywhere as if everyone was possessed by a demon.
-I was perturbed by the silence of the majority.
-The situation called our values into question – humanity, brotherhood and camaraderie.
-But no one, including my loving parents and my revered school teacher, raised their voice.
-“Is there anyone out there who will rise to the occasion?”
-I wondered.

 And if you shake one end